GAN-007/printf/README.md

 # 0x11.
 C - printf
 ## Description

-This team project is part of the first year curriculum of Holberton School and ALX_Africa.
+This team project is part of the first year curriculum of ALX_Africa.

 _printf replicates the C standard library printf() function.